Mary Lasker

 Mary Woodard Lasker (November 30, 1900 – February 21, 1994) was an American health activist and philanthropist.
-She worked to raise funds for medical research and founded the Lasker Foundation.
+She worked to promote and raise funds for medical research.
+She reorganized the American Cancer Society and founded the Lasker Foundation together with her husband Albert Lasker.

 Early life

-Mary Woodard was born in Watertown, Wisconsin, the daughter of Sara Johnson Woodard and Frank Elwin Woodard.
-Lasker attended the University of Wisconsin, Madison and graduated from Radcliffe College with a major in Art History.
+Mary Woodard Lasker was born Mary Woodard on November 30, 1900, in Watertown, Wisconsin, the daughter of Sara Johnson Woodard and Frank Elwin Woodard.
 While Lasker was growing up, her mother, an active civic leader, instilled in Lasker the values of urban beautification.
+Lasker attended the University of Wisconsin–Madison, and graduated from Radcliffe College with a major in Art History in 1923.
+She next pursued postgraduate study at Oxford before settling in New York City.

-Lasker worked as an art dealer at Reinhardt Galleries in New York City.
-She married the owner Paul Reinhardt.
-After divorcing, she created a fabric company, Hollywood Patterns.
+Lasker worked as an art dealer at Reinhardt Galleries in New York and married the owner, art dealer Paul Reinhardt, in 1926.
+After divorcing in 1934, she created a fabric company named Hollywood Patterns.